PFiS1737/ISA-ArchP/README.md

   - If the `rs2` operand is a numeric literal, it will be automatically expanded to use a temporary register.
   - A 32-bit immediate literal is also supported.
   - e.g. `beq r1 0x1234 10` => `lui tmp 0x1; addi tmp tmp 0x234; beq r1 tmp 10`
+- note:
+  - You can not write `imm12u` directly as a numeric literal, you must use a label.

 #### Stack Operations